-In this article, we would be focusing on how to use Google Translate to translate the whole of a website step by step.
+In this article, we would be focusing on how to use Google Translate to translate an entire website step by step.
 Also, we would peer into the comparison of Google translate with another effective translation solution that offers you more than what Google Translate offers you.

 Translating an entire website with Google translate

 You might have found yourself looking for certain information on the internet but to your surprise the website having such relevant information is in a foreign language.
 What comes to your mind most is how to get the information in the language of your heart i.e. your native language.
 Interestingly, Google translate is there to help you translate not just that exact page but the whole of the website in its entirety.
 Another interesting thing is that while you are reading the website in that your native language, you can switch to another desired language.
 Note that we are talking about translating the website you are gathering information from not about publishing your website with Google translate as it is not the best option when it comes to using it to publish your website.

 It is also noteworthy that Google translate is neural machine algorithms based and this make it a very less perfect translation option.
 Although, it tries to imitate human language yet it falls short of being equal to human language.
 It is true that many rates the accuracy of Google translate higher, but it lacks efficiency when it comes to fluency.
 You may want to be extra careful when using Google translate for official related websites or web contents that bears much importance.

 Now let us take step by step approach to translating the whole website with Google translate:

 Step one: open your web browser.
 On the web browser, type the address translate.google.com.